 Pictures below courtesy of Alwyn Mindham

-To the West of Merton Green just off the peddars way, Where In a tiny pit rests a boulder which swepted to its present place by the ice in the last glacial period.
-It is said to be the largest of its kind in Norfolk and possibly Britain.
-The boulder also holds a history of Mystical source, I have been told by many People, personal experience's, some with handed down stories that when standing on the stone One feels an ice cold feel together with a feeling of some kind of Unexplainable spiritual presents.
+To the West of Merton Green just off the Peddars way, where in a tiny marl pit rests a boulder which was swept to its present position by the ice in the last glacial period.
+It is said to be the largest of its kind in Norfolk and possibly Britain...

 You may be viewing this page with no menu, If this page does not show a menu,